farrell0/DataStax-Developers-Notebook/README.md

 >Customer: My company is investigating a backup and recovery solution for all of our applications running atop Kubernetes.
 Can you help ?
 >
 >Daniel: Excellent question !
 In the past we’ve referenced the open source Velero project from a VMware acquisition, and we’ve mentioned
 >NetApp Astra (a SaaS).
-This month we detail installation of use of Kasten/Veeam K10.
+This month we detail installation and use of Kasten/Veeam K10.
 With (Kasten) you can backup and restore databases,
 >applications, and not only backup and restore, but also clone to aid your development efforts.
 >
 >[Download October whitepaper here](https://github.com/farrell0/DataStax-Developers-Notebook/blob/master/2021/DDN_2021_58_KastenVeeam.pdf)